Project type: Exhibition

 Location: Berlin, Hamburg, Munich, Cologne & Stuttgart, Germany

-Covering not only architecture, but all kinds of design, the exhibition offers a look into the work of one of the most innovative and cutting-edge architectural studios in Germany.
-Everybody who wants to find out why according to the architects at GRAFT the principle of sustainability really is at the core of the term happiness can attend the exhibition DISTINCT AMBIGUITY at different times and locations:
+Covering not only architecture, but all kinds of design, the exhibition offers a look at the work of one of the most innovative and cutting-edge architectural studios in Germany.
+Those curious to know why the principle of sustainability really is at the core of happiness will find the answer at one of the exhibition locations or in the exhibition catalogue.

-There was also published the catalogue “DISTINCT AMBIGUITY” (Gestalten Verlag) – it is the first book to present GRAFT’s comprehensive body of work.
-The exhibition was assembled in Berlin by Haus am Waldsee (23.11.2011 – 12.02.2012).
+A catalogue entitled “Distinct Ambiguity” was published by Gestalten Verlag to accompany the exhibition and is the first book to present GRAFT’s comprehensive body of work.
+The exhibition was presented in Berlin by ‘Haus am Waldsee’ (23.11.2011 – 12.02.2012).